FYDE-S2020/arduino-lab-2-EthanHardy00/Report.md

 5. Why can't we use the delay function with Blynk?

-    answer: Blynk is event based, so adding in a delay will mess up timing cause things to not work correctly.
+    answer: Blynk is event based, so adding in a delay will mess up the timing causing things to not work correctly.

 6. What does it mean for a function to be "Blocking"?